View Associated Notes

 Unreferred service means a medical service provided to a patient by, or on behalf of, a medical practitioner, being a service that has not been referred to that practitioner by another medical practitioner or person with referring rights.

-The Department of Human Services will undertake regular post payment auditing to ensure that the additional bulk billing payment is being claimed correctly.
-Centrelink data will be used to verify concessional status and Medicare records will be used to confirm patient age.
+The Department of Health will undertake regular post payment auditing to ensure that the additional bulk billing payment is being claimed correctly.

 - Assist - Addition/Deletion of (Assist.)